Care Plans, Assessments, Mental Health Plans – how many is too many?

 There are no guidelines exist in regards to how many Chronic Disease items GP should bill.

-Various sources of statistics state that 20 – 30% of Australians suffer from chronic conditions.
+Various statistics state that 20 – 30% of Australians suffer from chronic conditions.
 We can also see from the attendance statistics of an average clinic that chronically ill patients see GP 10-12 times a year.
-We can also see the chronic and complex patients take approximately 80% of GP appointments.
+We can also see that chronic and complex patients take approximately 80% of GP appointments.

-Every 6th consultation with GP is primarily for mental health related issue.
+Every 6th consultation with GP is primarily for mental health-related issues.

-The number of patients with chronic and mental conditions vary from area to area, mainly, depending on the socio-economic status of the local population.
-That is why it is important to know your area and look at your work from a Population Health perspective.
-(RACGP guidelines ask you to do exactly that)
+The number of patients with chronic and mental conditions varies from area to area, mainly depending on the socio-economic status of the local population.
+That is why it is essential to know your area and look at your work from a Population Health perspective.
+(RACGP guidelines ask you to do precisely that)